Distributional Inverse Homogenization: Introduction

 We develop our methodology in the setting of both periodic and stochastic homogenization.
 In the former, one a assumes a regular repeating microstructure extending over the entire domain to be homogenized; in the later, one assumes instead that the distribution over the microstructure is given by a random process whose $n$-point statistics are invariant to translation and that any single random realization of the field is statistically representative of any other random realization.
 In both cases, homogenization boils down to mapping the material configuration in a representative computational \textit{cell} to a single summary coefficient.
-This coefficient can be anisotropic even if the microstructural material field is isotropic.
-Central to our investigation is the relationship between microstructural constituent material properties, the corresponding volume fractions, and geometrical organization, of these constituents, and the resulting distribution on bulk (homogenized) mechanical properties.
-As will be seen, the distribution on macroscopic mechanical properties for randomization of the microstructure is extremely information rich.
+This coefficient can be anisotropic, even if the microstructural material constituent properties are isotropic, when the underlying geometry of the material layout is anisotropic.
+Central to our investigation is the relation between microstructural constituent material properties, the distribution of material volume fractions, their microscale geometric organization, and the resulting distribution on bulk (homogenized) properties.
+As will be seen, the distribution on macroscopic material properties for randomization of the microstructure is extremely information rich.
 Distributional inverse homogenization exploits this information.

 In this paper we focus on homogenizing operators for scalar solution fields in one and two spatial dimensions.
 These are representative of physical applications such as steady-state heat flow and electrostatics.
 We confine our attention to scalar problems in one and two spatial dimensions because of analytical tractability (one dimension) and straightforward but informative computations (Voronoi microstructures in two dimensions); this leads to a straightforward exposition of the ideas.
 However, we expect the work herein to generalize to distributional inverse homogenization for elasticity in two and three spatial dimensions, where a 4-tensor field characterizes the microstructure.
 Indeed investigation of this inverse problem in the context of elasticity constitutes an interesting avenue for further work.